tapuhi/akeyless-services-helm/akeyless-ssh-bastion/README.md

 e.g when running on AWS with ELB: https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/config-idle-timeout.html?icmpid=docs_elb_console

+### Preqrequisites

+#### Horizonal Auto-Scaling
+Horizontal auto-scaling is based on the HorizonalPodAutoscaler object.
+For it to work properly, Kubernetes metrics server must be installed in the cluster - https://github.com/kubernetes-sigs/metrics-server

 ## Installing the Chart

 The `values.yaml` file holds default values, replace the values with the ones from your environment where needed.